igorfersantos/X-301/README.md

   ![Image](https://media.discordapp.net/attachments/808502509076873266/950490307198320722/unknown.png)

   >Notice that some islands should have a different name in official translation
-  and maybe can't be found on Papunika.
-Although I made some aliases
+  and may not be found on Papunika.
+Although I made some fixes
-  >to get around it, I can't promised that you will find every island in the game without
+  >to get around it, I can't promise that you will find every island in the game without first
   >checking [Papunika's official interactive map](https://papunika.com).
 >
 </details>